Myers–Briggs Type Indicator: History

 Briggs began her research into personality in 1917.
 Upon meeting her future son-in-law, she observed marked differences between his personality and that of other family members.
 Briggs embarked on a project of reading biographies and subsequently developed a typology wherein she proposed four temperaments: meditative (or thoughtful), spontaneous, executive, and social.

 After the publication in 1923 of an English translation of Carl Jung's book Psychological Types (first published in German as in 1921), Briggs recognized that Jung's theory resembled, but went far beyond, her own.
-Briggs's four types were later identified as corresponding to the IXXXs (Introverts: "meditative"), EXXPs (Extraverts & Prospectors: "spontaneous"), EXTJs (Extraverts, Thinkers & Judgers: "executive") and EXFJs (Extraverts, Feelers & Judgers: "social").
+Briggs's four types were later identified as corresponding to the IXXXs (Introversion: "meditative"), EXXPs (Extraversion & Perceiving: "spontaneous"), EXTJs (Extraversion, Thinking & Judging: "executive") and EXFJs (Extraversion, Feeling & Judging: "social").
 (Note: "X" stands for dichotomies: in this particular case, what letter goes in which place doesn't matter for the description. (e.g., EXXPs may be (1) ENFPs, (2) ESFPs, (3) ENTPs, or (4) ESTPs.))
 Her first publications were two articles describing Jung's theory, in The New Republic, "Meet Yourself Using the Personality Paint Box" (1926) and "Up From Barbarism" (1928).
 After extensively studying the work of Jung, Briggs and her daughter extended their interest in human behavior into efforts to turn the theory of psychological types to practical use.

 Although Myers graduated from Swarthmore College in political science in 1919, neither Myers nor Briggs were formally educated in the discipline of psychology, and both were self-taught in the field of psychometric testing.
 Myers therefore apprenticed herself to Edward N. Hay (1891–1958), the head personnel officer for a large Philadelphia bank.
 From Hay, Myers learned rudimentary test construction, scoring, validation, and statistical methods.

 Briggs and Myers began creating their indicator during World War II (1939–1945) in the belief that a knowledge of personality preferences would help women entering the industrial workforce for the first time to identify the sorts of war-time jobs that would be the "most comfortable and effective" for them.
 The Briggs Myers Type Indicator Handbook, published in 1944, was re-published as "Myers–Briggs Type Indicator" in 1956.

 Myers' work attracted the attention of Henry Chauncey, head of the Educational Testing Service, a private assessment organization.
 Under these auspices, the first MBTI "manual" was published, in 1962.
 The MBTI received further support from Donald W. MacKinnon, head of the Institute of Personality and Social Research at the University of California, Berkeley; W. Harold Grant, a professor at Michigan State University and Auburn University; and Mary H. McCaulley of the University of Florida.
 The publication of the MBTI was transferred to Consulting Psychologists Press in 1975, and the Center for Applications of Psychological Type was founded as a research laboratory.

 After Myers' death in May 1980, Mary McCaulley updated the MBTI manual, and the second edition was published in 1985.
 The third edition appeared in 1998.